 How much should you walk?

-You don’t need to hike for miles to get the benefits.
+You don’t need to scout out the best walking socks and hike for miles to get the benefits.
 Even a short daily walk will ward off the negative health effects of a sedentary lifestyle.

 Research shows that just ten minutes of brisk walking a day for a week reduces the risk of early death by 15%.